 Farina Recipe : step by step guide

-On the stove top, in a saucepan add butter, honey and milk.
+- In a saucepan add butter, honey, and milk.
 Stir until butter is melted then add sugar and stir until completely dissolved.
 Add coconut flakes, you’ll notice I’ve used large sweetened coconut flakes in the video but when I made it with finely shredded unsweetened it was much better.

-Now spread you basbousa mix evenly on a well buttered oven dish, dip your fingers in water so you can smooth the surface.
-Cut into squares or diamond shape and bake in the oven.
+- Now spread your basbousa mix evenly on a well-buttered oven dish, dip your fingers in water so you can smooth the surface.
+Cut into squares or diamond shapes and bake in the oven.

 Farina Recipe tips

 - Over mixing is easy and this is tricky thing.
 You’ll want to stir everything together until just combined but do not over mix.
 Just like when you make pancakes, if you over mix you’ll not get the fluffy thick pancakes you want.
 Over-mixing will make you end up with a tough and not soft kind of basbousa and this is not what you need.

 - Hot or cooled syrup? this is another debatable point, usually when drizzling middle eastern desserts with simple syrup like knafeh, one of the two has to be hot while the other is room temperature.
 For the basbousa it is a different story, I usually drizzle while both are hot or else my basbousa will be crunchy and will harden.
 Some people say that when both are hot they end up with a hard basbousa.
 So here is what I’ve done.
 I finish my syrup almost 5-10 minutes before the basbousa is done, so the basbousa is hot and the syrup is neither too hot nor has cooled down…. how about that!!

 - Try to use light colored ( aluminum) pans: I know I am using dark pan but I’ve come to realize that light colored pans are the best for basbousa.
 If you cannot find aluminum then use glass, still will be better.

 - Pistachio basbousa cake.

 You may need